catho/ssr-quantum-simulator/README.md

 ### Warning

-<p>Because this application is using a private package, catho-components, is necessary the npm login of @catho-private to install it.
+<p>Because this application is using a private package, catho-components, is necessary the npm TOKEN and export a env variable NPM_TOKEN.
 If this package is not necessary for your simulation, delete the line in <code>package.json</code></p>

 ```